MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-apc-mobile-battery.md

 The APC Charge Mobile Battery lets you move your Surface Hub 2S for unplugged and uninterrupted teamwork capabilities.
 If Surface Hub 2S won't power on when connected to the APC Charge Mobile Battery, try the troubleshooting steps on this page.

-1. First, verify that all connections between the Surface Hub 2S and the APC Charge Mobile Battery are **securely and adequately seated.**
+A. Verify that all connections between the Surface Hub 2S and the APC Charge Mobile Battery are **securely and adequately seated.**

 Connections include the following items, as shown in Figure 1.